EGI-Federation/documentation/content/en/users/compute/cloud-compute/dynamic-dns/_index.md

-kubernetes cluster is `kubernetes.fedcloud.eu`, all services on the cluster can have the same IP (e.g. `dashboard.kubernetes.fedcloud.eu`, `api.kubernetes.fedcloud.eu`, `app1.kubernetes.fedcloud.eu`), so the routing of the requests is managed at the cluster level by using an ingress or gatewat object.
+kubernetes cluster is `kubernetes.fedcloud.eu`, all services on the cluster can have the same IP (e.g. `dashboard.kubernetes.fedcloud.eu`, `api.kubernetes.fedcloud.eu`, `app1.kubernetes.fedcloud.eu`), so the routing of the requests is managed at the cluster level by using an ingress or gateway object.

 This kind of names can be registered using the [API calls](#api) as described